CodeItQuick/CodeItQuick.github.io/_drafts/2025-08-16-Pick-Your-Favourite-Agile.md

 North Star: Agile Manifesto
 # Chaos
 ## Why
-You haven't chosen your favourite scrum framework (TM)
+You haven't chosen anything else
 ## What
-Your just punching a time-clock until your next big gig
+You do what makes sense to you at the time

 # Extreme Programming (XP)
 ## Why